cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollinstallerx.md

 :::

-TrollInstallerX supports all iOS/iPadOS devices on firmware versions 14.0 to 15.1.1, as well as all A9(X) and later devices on firmware versions 15.2 to 16.6.1.
+TrollInstallerX supports all iOS/iPadOS devices on firmware versions 14.0 to 15.1.1, A9(X) and later devices on firmware versions 15.2 to 16.6.1, and A10(X) devices on versions 17.0 **beta 1** to 17.0 **beta 4**.

 ## Requirements